 What is the spinning guild?

 The guild is a group of people interested in various aspects of handspinning.
 The group formed in 1985 with just a few members and has grown to a group of well over 100.
 Members include veteran spinners as well as those who are completely new to spinning.
 Guild meetings offer opportunities to meet other spinners, learn spinning techniques, and share resources.
-The guild educates wider audiences about spinning through public demonstrations and the annual Finger Lakes Fiber Festival held in Hemlock, NY.
+The guild educates wider audiences about spinning through public demonstrations.

 Prospective members are always welcome to attend a monthly meeting to see if the guild is a good fit.
 Monthly meetings are held at the First Presbyterian Church, 70 East Main St, in Victor, NY, and are generally formatted as follows:

 - Doors open to the meeting space.
 Parking is in the lot behind the church and the entrance is in the rear, just next to the parking lot.

 - Sign-in and pick up name-tag